mrdbourke/tensorflow-deep-learning/README.md

 * Upload solutions for exercises (probably livestream the creation of these after course launch)

 ## Log
+* 14 Jun 2021 - add annotations for ensembling, begin on prediction intervals
 * 10 Jun 2021 - finished annotations for N-BEATS algorithm, now onto ensembling/prediction intervals
 * 9 Jun 2021 - add annotations for N-BEATS algorithm implementation for time series notebook
-* 8 Jun 2021 - add annotations to time series notebook, all will be finished by end of week
+* 8 Jun 2021 - add annotations to time series notebook, all will be finished by end of week (failed)
 * 4 Jun 2021 - more annotation updates to time series notebook, brick by brick!
 * 3 Jun 2021 - added a bunch of annotations/explanations to time series notebook, momentum building, plenty more to come!
 * 2 Jun 2021 - started adding annotations explaining the code + resources to learn more, will continue for next few days